bahramis/Geuvadis/README.md

 for f in {CEU,FIN,GBR,TSI,YRI}; do for i in {1..22}; do python scripts/get_genotype_table_populations.py genotype/sample_information.txt genotype/sample_pedigree_from_1kgenome.txt ${i} ${f}; done; done
 ```

-Then to creat the .raw files run plink.
+Then to create the .raw files run plink.
 This can be done by running:

 ```bash
 $ python scripts/prepare_genotype.py metadata_genotype.txt